slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Speak your mind, even if your voice shakes."
 -- Maggie Smith*

+> *"A man without a heroic bent starts dying at the age of thirty." (...)
+"Virtue signaling is virtue without courage, without skin in the game, which is why it is getting more common."
+-- Nassim Taleb*

+> *"No child is ever born afraid.
+Fear is learned...
+So is courage."
+-- Codie Sanchez*

 ### How to increase courage?

 > *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."